All Episodes

 Now, those are not jobs.

-Every job's a good job, and I don't want to be misunderstood here.
+And I don't want to be misunderstood here.

-But those are not entrepreneurial career oriented fields.
+But those are not entrepreneurial career-oriented fields.

-They are for some leisure and hospitality could be, but if you're looking at employees in those, those are transient jobs.
+Leisure and hospitality could be, but if you're looking at employees in those ways, those are transient jobs.

 You have that job for a while, move on to something else.

-It's just it's just a shame.
+It's just a shame.

-Snerdley is shouting at me.
+Well, that's the point Snerdley is shouting at me.

-I would be shouting at you if I weren't so hoarse today, but the the the thing is that everybody knows there's not a growing economy because they're living it.
+The thing is that everybody knows there's not a growing economy because they're living it.

-If there were legitimate economic growth going on, if the unemployment rate were really 6.1%, and that were not it's such a fake number because it's meaningless.
+If the unemployment rate were really 6.1%, and that we're not, it's such a fake number because it's meaningless.

-63 percent, that's all of the available people to work.
+63%, that's all of the available people to work.

-Only 63 percent are.
+Only 63% are.

-People are not living an expanding, growing economy.
+So, yeah, you can tell people are not living an expanding, growing economy.

 I think that's fascinating and telling.

-Uh, Jim, I appreciate the call.
+Jim, I appreciate the call.

-Uh, thanks for having me on the show.
+Thanks for having me on the show.

-Uh and how the Democrats and the establishment there, the the whole amnesty crowd, they're saying how everyone is trying to stop these kids.
+I wanted to talk about the immigration crisis going on, with all the kids flooding across the border and how the Democrats and the establishment, the whole amnesty crowd, they're saying how everyone is trying to stop these kids.

-They're so cool and evil and whatever.
+They're so cruel and evil and whatever.

 And it made me think of the Democrat treatment of Elian Gonzalez.

-So you, yeah, and you're finding some hypocrisy there.
+So, yeah, and you're finding some hypocrisy there.

 So Elian Gonzalez reunited with Juan Gonzalez.